Interpretation of music in Zambia: variation conclusion

 Song text interpretation by the general public

 Interpretation of music in Zambia: variation, conclusion.
-This article is the conclusion of a series of articles on variation in song text interpretation.
+This article concludes a series of articles on variation in song text interpretation.
 See the beginning of the series.

 An important note in advance.
-We are only looking at the general public’s interpretation of texts of songs played on a tape recorder.
-We could not study the interpretation in the direct context of application of the song and song text.
+We are only examening the general public’s interpretation of texts of songs played on a tape recorder.
+We could not study the interpretation within the direct context of application of the song and song text.

-Individual knowledge filling the gaps or re-framing the meaning of the text as compared with the meanings attributed to it by the exegetes, is common.
-In all examples we find divergent interpretations: two, three or even more different interpretations of the same text.
+Individual knowledge, which fills gaps or reframes the meaning of the text as compared to the meanings attributed to it by the exegetes, is common.
+In all examples, we find divergent interpretations: two, three or even more different interpretations of the same text.

 Some may be ignorant, or feign ignorance, about one or more of the topics of these five songs.
-But, the general public in Chibale is arguably capable of handling song text interpretation at a fairly high standard.
-Many people in Chibale feel, think and talk about song texts, stories, proverbs, omens and dreams, incidents, misfortune and so on as important signs and messages.
-They use proverbs, song texts and stories to influence others.
+However, the general public in Chibale is arguably capable of handling song text interpretation to a fairly high standard.
+Many people in Chibale feel, think, and talk about song texts, stories, proverbs, omens, dreams, incidents, misfortune, and so on, as important signs and messages.
+They use proverbs, song texts, and stories to influence others.
 See for another example the article on sound and language for the interpretation of sounds in nature as signs.
 Exegetes are experienced and often trained in explaining the signs and messages to others.

 Munshipaya alatola